rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

         - 192.168.50.219:2056
 ```

-as you noticed, we're using the netFlow format and using also the port of NetFlowLegacy 2056 as shown in the documentation.
+As you may have noticed, we're using the netFlow format and also the NetFlowLegacy port 2056 as shown in the documentation.

 * Patch the CNO with the network flows collectors configuration defined before: